alexander-scott/Enhanced-Trigger-Box/README.md

 ### Teleport Response

 The response simply allows you to move gameobjects from one point to another.
+You can either pass in a reference for a GameObject, supply a GameObject's name or use the GameObject that triggered the box as a target for this response.

 #### Component fields

+ReferenceType:- This is how you will provide the response access to a specific gameobject.
+You can either use a reference, name or use the gameobject that collides with this trigger box.

 Target Gameobject:- This is the gameobject that you want to be moved

+Target Gameobject Name:- If you cannot get a reference for a gameobject you can enter it's name here and it will be found (GameObject.Find())

 Destination:- This is the position you want to move the gameobject to.